 Calculate how much food, medications, litter, etc. your pets will need for the number of days you’ll be gone and leave a little extra just in case.
 That way if for any reason you don’t make it home on time, your pet sitter will have everything your pets need, and when you do return you don’t have to run to the store right away to restock.

 Try and put all your pet care supplies in places where your pet sitter can easily find it.
-For example, place pet food and treats near your pets’ food bowls, the cat litter scoop and extra litter near the litter box, leash and harness by the door.
+For example, place pet food and treats near your pets’ food bowls, the cat litter scoop and extra litter near the litter box, and your dog’s leash and harness by the door.
 For cats, leave a carrier near the other supplies so your pet sitter doesn’t have to hunt for it if your cat needs to be taken to the vet in an emergency.
 You can also leave a list of where all the pet care supplies are located in your pet care instructions.

-Make sure gates are closed and doors are shut to any areas you don’t want your pets having access to.
+Close doors or use baby gates to block off any areas of your home you don’t want your pets having access to.
 Pick up and put away anything hazardous or dangerous or that you wouldn’t want your pets getting into.
 Close toilet lids.
 If you have a young puppy, it may be best to crate them when no one is there to keep them from getting into or chewing things they’re not supposed to.
 If your pet sitter will be taking your dog into your backyard, make sure all gates are shut tight.

 It’s best if your pet sitter is the only one entering your home while you’re away, but if you have a friend or relative coming to check on your pets or a house cleaner, repair person, or landscaper coming to do work while you’re gone, make sure your pet sitter knows who they are, when they’ll be there, and how to contact them if there’s a problem.

-Make sure all outside doors are shut and locked.
-Instruct your pet sitter to bring in the mail and newspaper, set your lights on timers or have your sitter alternate them to make your home appear occupied.
+Make sure all windows and outside doors are shut and locked.
+Ask your pet sitter to bring in the mail and newspaper and set your lights on timers or have your sitter alternate them to make your home appear occupied.

-Have a wonderful trip knowing your pets and home are in good hands!
+Have a great trip, knowing your pets and home are in good hands!